This study recently published its Valuing Placemaking Literature Review

 Given that accountability and evidence are increasingly important in both government and private sectors, Michael initiated some research with tertiary partners via Landcom’s Collaborative Learning Round Table to tackle these very questions.
 Along with Dr Michael Cohen, the academic researchers in the project are:

 - Associate Professor Thayaparan Gajendran, University of Newcastle

 It’s a thorough appraisal of the field of creative placemaking, its multiplicity of definitions, and some suggestions for how its value can be measured.

 In the next six months we’ll formulate an assessment toolkit and then trial it at some live events in Sydney and Newcastle.

 City People is delighted to be the industry partner on this important and cutting edge research.
-Follow us (bottom of page) and we’ll keep you posted with the research findings as they become available.
+Join our newsletter mailing list and we’ll keep you posted with the research findings as they become available.